sverrehu/kafka-ops-julie/docs/futures/what-acl-management.rst

 Group ACLs will be managed if the group matches *topology.group.managed.prefixes* configuration setting.
 Check :ref:`config` for details.

-All others currently and for the above if a global wildcard, will be managed if principle matches *topology.service.accounts.managed.prefixes* configuration setting.
+All others currently and for the above if a global wildcard, will be managed if principal matches *topology.service.accounts.managed.prefixes* configuration setting.
 Check :ref:`config` for details.